 The Aerial Lift Bridge in Canal Park is one of the most iconic landmarks.
 Spanning 386 feet and giving a 180 feet clearance when lifted, it connects Canal Park to Minnesota Point.
 And it’s usually the cause of any traffic on Canal Park.

-The bridge is in operation 24/7 and lifts on average 26 times a day for iron ore ships, sailboats, tall ships, and excursion tour boats.
+The bridge is in operation 24/7 and lifts on average 26 times a day for iron ore ships, sailboats, tall ships, and excursion charter boats.
 In addition to vehicle traffic, it also has a pedestrian crossing too.

 One of my favorite things to do in Canal Park in Duluth MN is getting to see the bridge up close and personal.
 You can even stand below the steel grated floor as cars pass above.